Qovery/RedisLess/README.md

 # Expected performance

 Strong attention to performance and code cleanliness is given when designing RedisLess.
-It aims to be crash-free, super-fast and put a minimum strain on your server resources (benchmarks will come soon).
+It aims to be crash-free, super-fast and put a minimum strain on your server resources.

 RedisLess is written in Rust and export functions through FFI (Foreign Function Interface), making it usable from any language.
 We provide clients for NodeJS, Python, Golang, Java, and Rust.
 Supporting a new language can be done in 5 minutes.
 Look at [Python](clients/python)